-If you are like most people, your mind is usually clouded with thoughts filled with anxiety, grief, fear, lust, anger, pride…an array of uninvited emotions, thoughts, pictures and sensations.
-This smokescreen that is usually your constant companion is precisely what is clouding and leading you away from your true nature and intuition.
+If you are like most people, your mind is usually clouded with an array of uninvited emotions, thoughts, pictures and sensations.
+This smokescreen, which is usually your constant companion, is precisely what is clouding your awareness and leading you away from your true nature and intuition.

-Beneath emotions is your true self, your Soul that is interlinked with the Absolute (some will call this your “higher self”).
+Beneath emotions is your true self, your Soul that is interlinked with the Absolute Reality.
 The more you can come in contact with your essence, the more you will come in contact with your true intuition.
 The more you are aware of your deepest self, the more you can act from that place.

 And once you start acting from that place, basing your decisions from this place of true knowing, the more your life can become truly miraculous.